 If you’re a first-time visitor, there are a couple of iconic things you can check off your list, especially if you’ve got good weather (or are brave enough to handle Midwestern winter — hats off to you).

 We were lucky to have a bright, sunny, and warm day during our visit — the perfect time to see Millennium Park.
 That’s where you’ll find the famous Cloud Gate, an outdoor sculpture often referred to as “the Bean,” and Crown Fountain, which you might know better as “the faces that spit water out of their mouths.”

 The park is also home to gardens, public art exhibitions, and performance spaces.
 You could easily while away an afternoon exploring its depths.

-Chicago sits, of course, on the shores of Lake Michigan — one of North America’s five “Great Lakes.”
+Chicago sits on the shores of Lake Michigan — one of North America’s five “Great Lakes.”
 If you head up to the lakeshore during your visit, you will easily see why this metropolis is nicknamed “the Windy City” (or, I suppose more accurately, you’ll feel why).

 A short walk along the water will bring you to Navy Pier — Chicago’s number-one tourist attraction, probably best known for its iconic Ferris Wheel.
 The pier also houses shops, restaurants, performance venues, and museums.